08 September 2018

-Why UFOs/UAP are both a risk and an opportunity, according to Luis Elizondo
+Why UFOs are both a risk and an opportunity, according to Luis Elizondo

 From a military and a national security perspective, I can buy that argument.
-But in my mind, there is a contradiction in Elizondo´s reasoning in his article, because he is also saying that "the U.S. knows less than it should, and perhaps much less than our adversaries," referring to the factors that the U.S. Government (USG) looks at when determining whether an unknown entity is friend or foe: capabilities, intentions, vulnerabilities and exploitability.
-So, is the USG hiding their lack of knowledge about the UFO phenomena from foreign adversaries in fear of and in embarrassment to show its own vulnerabilities and lack of capabilities, rather than covering up some exotic technology for the public?
+But in my mind, there is a contradiction in Elizondo's reasoning in his article, because he is also saying that "the U.S. knows less than it should, and perhaps much less than our adversaries," referring to the factors that the U.S. Government (USG) looks at when determining whether an unknown entity is friend or foe: capabilities, intentions, vulnerabilities, and exploitability.

-The balance for the USG - or the national security state apparatus - is between the risk of too much openness, transparency and too little secrecy, or vice versa.
+The challenge for the USG - or the national security state apparatus - is finding the right balance between transparency and secrecy.
 What can the consequences be from a national security perspective of telling too much or too little to the public and media?

 On a more hopeful note, Elizondo is saying the following about the balance between government transparency and secrecy about the UFO phenomena: "As someone without a political or religious agenda, I´m free to say the rewards outweigh the risks in this situation."

-Luis Elizondo is obviously not only referring to himself as a civilian, or to his personal opinion.
-It is said by a man with an insight into the UFO phenomena that few people have, and who is very careful with his public statements.
-His sentence on "the rewards outweigh the risks" is mainly intended to reach and affect influential individuals that may not yet have decided what to think about the UFOs: "friend or foe?"
+Luis Elizondo is obviously not only referring to himself as a civilian, or to his opinion.
+A man with an insight into the UFO phenomena that few people have says that "the rewards outweigh the risk".
+He mainly intends his sentence on "the rewards outweigh the risks" to affect influential individuals that may not yet have decided what to think about UFOs: "friend or foe?", or "real or not"?

-The last third of Elizondo´s article is both interesting and to the point.
-Those last paragraphs is, I assume, directed to the more conspiratorial faction of the ufo-community, and he also ties back to one risk for, in this case, the USG being too secretive about its knowledge of the UFO phenomena (which according to Elizondo is "less than it should be", whatever that means):
+The last third of Elizondo's article is both interesting and to the point.
+Those last paragraphs are, I assume, directed to the more conspiratorial faction of the UFO community, and he also ties back to one risk for, in this case, the USG being too secretive about its knowledge of UFOs (which, according to Elizondo, is "less than it should be", whatever that means):

 "Secrecy empowers people selling their snake oil and YouTubers profit from peddling their ill-informed narratives about UFOs."